Alberth Elis: Bordeaux

-On 25 August 2021, Elis joined French club Bordeaux on loan.
+On 25 August 2021, Elis joined Ligue 1 club Bordeaux on loan.
 He made his debut on 3 October in the 3–0 away defeat to Monaco, coming off the bench for Samuel Kalu in the 55th minute.
 He scored his first goal the following 24 October in a 1–1 draw with Lorient.
 Elis would score once again the next 6 November in Bordeaux's 3–2 home loss to Paris Saint-Germain.

 On 9 June 2022, Bordeaux announced that the option-to-buy in Elis's loan deal had been activated.
 During the 2021–22 season with the club, he scored nine goals and delivered one assist in twenty-one appearances.

-Loan to Brest
+Loan to Brest and return to Bordeaux

-On 30 January 2023, Elis joined Ligue 1 club Brest on loan until the end of the season, with an option to buy in favor of the French club.
+On 30 January 2023, Elis joined first division club Brest on loan until the end of the season, with an option to buy in favor of the French club.

+After his loan to Brest ended, he returned to Girondins de Bordeaux.
+On 24 February 2024, during a Ligue 2 game against En Avant Guingamp, Elis suffered a serious head injury and was induced into coma during four days.
+The injury marked an end to his season, and the likelihood of Elis needing to retire from professional football was a possibility.
+In August 2024, Bordeaux went into bankruptcy and was relegated into National 2, losing professional status thus ending Elis’ contract with the club.

+Return to Honduran football

+On 16 January 2025, Elis returned to his boyhood club Olimpia after more than eight years of playing abroad, signing a one-year contract.
+He would make his return to football and second debut with Olimpia the following 26 January, in a 2–0 home victory against Juticalpa, coming off the bench in the 70th minute in the place of Yustin Arboleda.
+Elis would once again put himself on the scoresheet on 26 July, where he scored against Lobos UPNFM in a 2–0 win, his first goal in almost two years since scoring for Bordeaux against USL Dunkerque on 19 December 2023.

+Return to European football

+On 16 August 2025, Elis would return to Portugal, signing with second-tier side CS Marítimo.
+He made his debut for the side on 31 August, coming off the bench in a 2–0 away win against Farense.